miaaaalu/Develop-ETL-scripts-using-a-SageMaker-Notebook-in-AWS-Glue/readme.md

 ```

 # Preparation
-1. Build Dev endpoints with IAM Role ( attach adminaccess)
+1. Build a Development endpoint with IAM Role (attach AdministratorAccess)

-2. Create a SageMaker Notebook with the Development Endpoint and IAM Role
+2. Create a SageMaker Notebook with the Development Endpoint with IAM Role
-create notebook

 3. Create a S3 bucket for source file